robertpyke/Tutorials/linux/basic_commands.markdown

 The <code>cd</code> command takes your destination directory as an argument.
 This is the directory you want to change to.
 It can either be provided as a relative path, or a full path.
 A relative path is one relative to your current location.
 It doesn't have a leading slash (e.g. linux/tools).
 A full path is one with a leading slash (e.g. /tmp/linux/tools).
 To go up a directory level, specify the directory as <code>../</code>.

-If you don't supply the command an argument, you will change directory to your home folder.
+If you don't supply the command an argument, you will change directory to your home directory.

 ```bash